TriplePlay: Enhancing Federated Learning with CLIP for Non-IID Data and Resource Efficiency: Proposed Approach

 \subsubsection{Training Procedure}

-Train the adapter using task-specific data while keeping the weights of \( \text{CLIP}_{\text{pre}} \) fixed.
-The adapter is trained to minimize a task-specific loss function, e.g., cross-entropy loss for classification or mean squared error for regression tasks.
+We perform training of the adapter using some task-specific data and assigning the weights of \( \text{CLIP}_{\text{pre}} \) as constant.
+During the training of the adapter, the goal was to minimize a task-specific loss function.
+For example, in classification tasks, we use cross-entropy loss and in regression tasks, we use mean squared error.

-By leveraging the pretrained features from \( \text{CLIP}_{\text{pre}} \), the adapter ensures that the model maintains a high level of generalization capability.
-At the same time, the adapter allows for task-specific adaptation, enabling personalization to specific tasks.
-This approach strikes a balance between personalization and generalization, making it suitable for FL environments where resource constraints limit extensive fine-tuning.
+Extracting the pretrained features from \( \text{CLIP}_{\text{pre}} \) with the adapter assists the model to enhance the generalization capacity.
+Besides, the task-specific adaptation allows the adapter to allow personalization to specific tasks.
+This technique strikes a balance between generalization and personalization which is suitable for resource-constrained FL environment because the limited resources can hinder extensive fine-tuning.